NeroReflex/Gishiki/README.md

 Installing is as simple as cloning the repository and in 2 minutes you are up in experimenting its features!

+## Documentation
+A simple tutorial and a hand-written documentation will be available in the near future.

+While waiting you can browse the API documentation for the current version on the master branch that can be found [here](http://neroreflex.github.io/Gishiki_doc/).

+If you are looking for the next cutting-edge documentation you can build the documentation for the development branch by yourself using PHP ApiGen!

 ## Services
 Gishiki focuses on high-performance cloud computing in an MVC-oriented paradigm.